Heihachi Mishima: Promotion and reception

 Critics enjoyed his work in the Tekken narrative.
 Complex noted that what made the character stand out mostly within fighting games in general was to his history in Tekken.
 The same site enjoyed his narrative in Tekken 2, calling his ending as "the craziest moments in the Tekken series" as he throws Kazuya into a volcano.
 His portrayal as a villain also earned subject of praise due to his treatment to his relatives.
-GameSpot named him one of the top ten villains in video games at number three, describing him as one of the most interesting villains in fighting games and adding comments on his little changed design across the series.
+GameSpot listed Heihachi as one of the top ten villains in video games at number three, describing him as one of the most interesting villains in fighting games and adding comments on his little changed design across the series.
 He was listed as the 78th "most dastardly ne'er-do-wells" villains on video game by GamesRadar.
-GamesRadar listed Heihachi as the 3rd "Top badass old folk", with comments focused on his role within the story.
-The same site also named him as the "3rd gaming's richest jerk", for having the "10th most impractical hairstyle in gaming" and as the "3rd gaming hero you didn't realize was dead the whole time".
 Edge described him as "a legendary fighting game villain", and cited the impact of his supposed death in Tekken 5.
-WhatCulture named him as the "9th Most Memorable Video Game Boss of All Time", stating "Heihachi is one slippery fish, and despite constantly finding himself in situations where his extended family wants to kill him a thousand times over, always manages to come out on top.
-He's basically un-killable, and his Goju-Ryu moveset is the bomb."

 Both Kotaku and Game Informer have labelled him as one of the worst parents in video game history because of how he treats his relatives Kazuya and Jin.
 Den of Geek ranked Heihachi as the 9th best fighting game character, adding "The grand dame of the Tekken series, Mr Mishima Senior is one of only a handful of characters to have appeared in each of the main entries in Namco's legendary brawler."
 His character design, however, has been the subject of criticism due to ridiculous it looks.
 His younger appearance in Tekken Tag Tournament 2 resulted in surprising reactions by critics who mainly pointed his hair.

-What Culture ranked him as the 8th greatest character in fighting games, calling him "one of the most iconic and important characters in the Tekken series, and even hardcore fans may have lost track of how many times he has died and come back to life."
 PlayStation Universe included Heihachi and Kazuya among the top 5 rival pairs in Tekken Tag Tournament 2 based on the potential a team up the two can make.
 Heihachi has also been rivaled with Capcom's characters including M. Bison and Gen due to their portrayals as in the games.